Lemoncode/master-frontend-lemoncode/07-cloud/01-basic/03-github-branch/README.md

 ```

 - Using previous application, we upload it using [Github Pages](https://pages.github.com/).
 We only need to create a new repository.

+> NOTE: In this case we won't use `express server` to serve front app, because Github Pages has its own server.

 - Upload files: